Uberspace/lab/source/guide_django_venv.rst

 .. tag_list::

 Django_ is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.
 It’s free and open source.
 This guide will show you how to set up 2 Django instances each in their own virtual environment: "test_project" and "website_project".
 In this guide I have used python3 in command line examples.
 Adjust this according to the python version your project is using.
 If your project is using python3.9, use python3.9.
 However, when you have a virtual environment activated, use just "python".
 This will use the proper python version in your venv.
 Calling other python versions explicitly may create chaos with permissions and dependencies.
+The guide is based on the preexisting Django installation guide.

 ----